Okanagan Bat Program

 Meet the Okanagan Community Bat Team

-Ella Braden is the Okanagan Community Bat Program regional coordinator, organizing bat counts, site visits, public and school programs and answering questions about bat boxes and habitat stewardship.
+Paula Rodriguez de la Vega is the Okanagan Community Bat Program regional coordinator, organizing bat counts, site visits, public and school programs and answering questions about bat boxes and habitat stewardship.
 Passionate about science communication and the habitats in the stunning Okanagan, she loves helping people with questions and concerns related to bats.
-Ella has led science education and interpretation programs in the United States, Australia and Canada, and after finally arriving in her dream home in the Okanagan, has settled in to creating a community more tied to the land and animals

 Mike Sarell is a well-known Oliver biologist who is passionate about conserving reptiles and bats in his home province and other parts of the world.
 Mike worked on the Kootenay community bat project and has conducted numerous bat inventories throughout the province, often in conjunction with developing mitigation strategies for development projects.